 Emerging findings suggest a number of key learnings about the process and impacts of MVP implementation to date in the ten pilot schools.
 Overall, and despite significant challenges with COVID-19 causing school closures, perceptions of the implementation and the impact of the programme have been overwhelmingly positive.
-Whilst further evaluation data from other key participants, such as school staff, is needed, reports from school development officers suggest implementing the programme in Merseyside schools is feasible and the programme is adaptable to the Merseyside local context.
+Whilst more rigorous evaluation study design and data from other key participants, such as mentees and school staff (and where relevant a control group), is needed, findings from the current study suggest that implementing the programme in Merseyside schools is feasible and the programme is adaptable to the Merseyside local context.
 Further, findings from MYA consultations with mentors and pre and post training surveys suggest that they really enjoyed the concept of MVP, the subject content and delivery.
 Crucially, early findings suggest some important significant changes in mentors' attitudes and knowledge of violence prevention and the bystander approach.
 In addition a number of other positive short-term outcomes for mentors were identified including increases in leadership skills, confidence, positive peer relationships and school participation, and measures of resilience factors, including self-esteem, problem solving skills, empathy and goals and aspirations.
 Overall, findings to date support the continued implementation of MVP in the pilot schools as planned, and provides initial early evidence that MVP could be successfully rolled out to more schools across Merseyside in the next academic year.
 A quote from one of the mentors provides one of the best reflections on the pilot programme and its impact to date: